Where is John Arne Riise now?

 Within the book he reveals more information about an altercation with Liverpool team-mate Craig Bellamy when the club were on a mini-break in Portugal.

-After a drunken row over who was singing karaoke in a bar, Riise reveals that Bellamy entered his room that night and tried to smash him across his shins with a golf club.
+After a drunken row over who was singing karaoke in a bar, Riise said that Bellamy entered his room that night and tried to smash him across his shins with a golf club.

-Fortunately, Riise escaped with bruising to his hips but the incident led to Bellamy receiving an £80,000 fine.
+Fortunately, he escaped with bruising to his hips but the incident led to Bellamy receiving an £80,000 fine.

 In April 2018 a statue of the legendary Norwegian footballer was unveiled outside the stadium of his first club Aalesund.

-The start of 2019 saw Riise make a return to football when he was appointed in his current role as sporting director of Maltese side Birkirkara FC.
+The start of 2019 saw Riise make a return to football when he was appointed as sporting director of Maltese side Birkirkara FC but he resigned three months later for personal reasons.

 John Arne Riise: Premier League Statistics